tx-lin/vmSafeguard/README.md

 Normally, when you access to EWMT, you need to provide IDs.

 ID : admin

 Password : helloworld

-feel free to change them ASAP :)
+Feel free to change them ASAP :)

 If you want to disable the auth process, remove .htaccess / .htpasswd (location : root of the project)